About The Author

 Falcon helped the woman in Louisiana whose doctor boyfriend went to jail for injecting her with both HIV and Hepatitis C.

-Falcon believes we can use our political system to win free health care and college.
-He uses research to show providing basic needs (clean water, food, medicines) is far, far cheaper and far more effective than war and can win world peace.
+Falcon believes we can use our political system to win free health care and college and even world peace.
+He uses research to show providing clean water, food, medicines, and education is cheaper and far more effective than war and can win world peace.

-“About 15 years.
 I used to be fascinated by compiling the most practical tidbits of counseling information in psychology.
-Then I became fascinated with our foreign policy and human rights.
+Then I became fascinated with peace and human rights.
 I’ve always been a peace activist, all the way back to the Vietnam war, but I became obsessed with the money our country wastes destructively and what it could do for us and the world.

 I read news online and in magazines for a few hours every day to keep up with the latest.
 I’m constantly picking out new ideas, statistics, slants, or arguments to update my work.
 I really just pull together other people’s work, zero in on the most practical information, and summarize it.”